rsource-open-source/map-scripts/lighting/README.md

 ```lua
 local Lighting = game.Lighting
 ```
-Discussion for which method of lighting retrival that is better is absent; either way works.
+Debate for the prefered method of lighting reterival is absent; either way works.

 ## Game Settings
 As of 10/15/2021, both games use the [`Shadowmap`](https://devforum.roblox.com/t/future-vs-shadowmap/658587) lighting technology.
 Quaternions has no plans to turn the games to Future lighting.
 Shadowmap is the default lighting; the strafes.net wikipedia mentions on how to revert back to this if edited previously: